aayush-tripathi/aayush-tripathi/README.md

 - **ICU Mortality Prediction**: A deep learning model trained on MIMIC and eICU datasets to predict patient mortality in real time.
 - **Android Apps built on JetPack Compose with Modern MVVM Structure**: Notable apps include Synapse and a Fuzzy-GA Fitness Coach for Wear OS.
 - **CodeForces Editorial Extension**: An Extension for Chromium Browsers which formats and edits the editorial onto the problem page using Gemini to improve ease and understanding.
-- **Open Source Contributions**: Contributions to AnkiDroid, including bug fixes and backwards compatibility towards older Android Versions.
+- **Open Source Contributions**: Contributions to various organizations.
 ### 🏆 Achievements

 - **Codeforces Expert (1752)**